OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

     CustomFunctionMappings.STOCKPRICESTREAM = stockPriceStream;
     ```

 2. Before Excel can make this new function available to end-users, specify metadata that describes this function.
-In the **stock-ticker** project that the Yo Office generator created, add the following object to the `functions` array within the **src/functions/functions.json** file and save the file.
+In the **stock-ticker** project that the Yeoman generator created, add the following object to the `functions` array within the **src/functions/functions.json** file and save the file.

     This JSON describes the `stockPriceStream` function.
 For any streaming function, the `stream` property and the `cancelable` property must be set to `true` within the `options` object, as shown in this code sample.